Positive EU stock exchanges following Nikkei at 33-year highs. Eyes on US debt - Breaking Latest News

 (Il Sole 24 Ore Radiocor) – In the aftermath of a session that lost momentum towards the end, the European stock exchanges are trying to end the week on positive notes, amid the hope of an imminent agreement on raising the American debt ceiling and while all eyes remain focused on the trend inflation (the latest data indicate that in Germany it recorded +0.3% on the month and +4.1% on the year).
 In the background, attention remains high for the next moves of the central banks: the ECB is moving towards further hikes (Vice-President Luis de Guindos said that there will still be more, even if “most of the road has been covered”), while the The Federal Reserve may be taking a breather, although St. Louis Fed chairman James Bullard has called other hikes “insurance against inflation.”

-Thus, in the wake of the session of increases for the Asian markets (Tokyo, +0.9%, it is at its highest level since 1990), the indices of the Old Continent begin the session on the rise.
+Thus, in the wake of the session of increases for the Asian markets (Tokyo, +0.9%, is at its highest since 1990, while, among other things, the work of the G7 in Hiroshima begins), the indices of the Old Continent begin the session in rise.
 The FTSE MIB climbs, pending Moody’s decisions on Italy’s rating, arriving late in the evening.
 The CAC 40 of Paris, the DAX 40 of Frankfurt, the IBEX 35 of Madrid, the AEX of Amsterdam and the FT-SE 100 of London also performed well.
-Attention also to the geopolitical front, on the first day of the G7 meeting in Hiroshima, in which the premier Giorgia Meloni participates and where, surprisingly, the Ukrainian president Volodymir Zelensky also arrived.

 Dollar at 2-month top, oil and gas prices rise